williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 You can find more information about the Widget on the [Okta Sign-In Widget Reference Page](/code/javascript/okta_sign-in_widget_ref).

+## GitHub Project

-If you'd like to see the code that powers the Widget, you can find it on Github here: <https://github.com/okta/okta-signin-widget>.
+If you'd like to see the code that powers the Widget, you can [find it on GitHub](https://github.com/okta/okta-signin-widget).